jgoldhammer/alfresco-jscript-extensions/README.md

 ===========================

 Alfresco  (Master) [![Build Status](https://travis-ci.org/jgoldhammer/alfresco-jscript-extensions.svg?branch=master)](https://travis-ci.org/jgoldhammer/alfresco-jscript-extensions)
-Alfresco repository module with helpful javascript root object extensions which are helpful in much scenarios.
+Alfresco repository module with helpful javascript root object extensions which are helpful in much scenarios for Alfresco 5.1 and higher.

 Important: Alfresco 4.2 - 5.0 is not supported anymore.

-Usage since Alfresco 5.1.a
+Maven usage
 ------------------------------

-Add the dependencies to the Alfresco repository and share POM files of your WAR projects.

 Alfresco SDK 2.x

+Add the dependencies to the Alfresco repository POM files of your WAR projects.

     <dependencies>
       ...